Vector Marketing

-Vector Marketing is a direct selling subsidiary company and the domestic sales arm of Cutco Corporation, an Olean, New York-based cutlery manufacturer.
+Vector Marketing is a direct selling subsidiary company and the marketing arm of Cutco Corporation, an Olean, New York–based cutlery manufacturer.
 The company was founded in 1981 in Philadelphia, Pennsylvania.
 The company sells via individual sales representatives who sell Cutco cutlery via one-on-one demonstrations, typically through home visits.

-The company has been the subject of criticism and lawsuits for its business practices, and has been accused of being a multi-level marketing company.
-Salespeople are generally young and recruited from high school or college; Vector's recruitment tactics have been described as deceptive, and they have faced numerous lawsuits over their pay structure and treatment of its salespeople, who are mostly independent contractors instead of employees.
-Vector claims they are a single-level direct selling marketing company, not a multi-level marketing company, and they are not a pyramid scheme as its detractors claim.
+The company has been the subject of criticism and lawsuits for its business practices and has been accused of being a multi-level marketing company.
+The Los Angeles Times states that Vector meets the Federal Trade Commission (FTC) definition of a multi-level marketing company which is "businesses that involve selling products to family and friends and recruiting other people to do the same" because they sell their product through person-to-person sales.
+The FTC has not publicly referred to Vector as an MLM (though they have fined the company for deceptive telemarketing practices).
+Salespeople are generally young and recruited from high school or college; Vector's recruitment tactics have been described as deceptive, and they have faced numerous lawsuits over their pay structure and treatment of its salespeople, who are independent contractors instead of employees.
+Vector claims they are a single-level direct selling marketing company, not a multi-level marketing company or a pyramid scheme.

 History

-Vector Marketing Corporation was founded in 1981 by Don Freda in Glenolden, Pennsylvania as an independent seller of Cutco Cutlery products manufactured by the Alcas Corporation.
-It quickly became one of the top sellers of Cutco products, and in 1985, it was acquired by Alcas, which was struggling with sales following their split from former parent company Alcoa in 1983.
+Vector Marketing Corporation was founded in 1981 by Don Freda in Glenolden, Pennsylvania, as an independent seller of Cutco Cutlery products manufactured by the Alcas Corporation.
+It quickly became one of the top sellers of Cutco products, and in 1985, it was acquired by Alcas, which was struggling with sales following its split from former parent company Alcoa in 1983.

-In 2009, Alcas changed its name to Cutco Corporation, with Vector its domestic sales subsidiary.
+In 2009, Alcas changed its name to Cutco Corporation, with Vector as its domestic sales subsidiary.

 In 2019, Vector Marketing reported $273.8 million in sales.